-(1) Reflects the deferral of base salary, annual cash incentive compensation and/or long-term equity incentive compensation received in 2021 under the deferred compensation plan.
+(1) Reflects the deferral of base salary, annual cash incentive compensation and/or long-term equity incentive compensation received in 2022 under the deferred compensation plan.
 Such amounts are reflected in the Summary Compensation Table.

 Benefits under the deferred compensation plan are generally paid in a lump sum upon the participant's termination of employment prior to retirement, death or in a lump sum or annual installments for a period of up to ten years (as previously selected by the participant) upon the participant's retirement.
 Payments will generally start or be made in January following the year of termination or retirement.
-Participants may also, at the time of deferral, elect a fixed distribution date, which must be at least five years after the end of the calendar year in which amounts are deferred.
+Participants may also, at the time of deferral, elect a fixed distribution date, provided that such distribution date is at least five years after the end of the calendar year in which amounts are deferred.